bennorth/countdown-numbers-solver/write-up/index.md

 * 75 + ((100 + 10) × 8) − 50 − 6

-The RPN solver produces the following 15 variants:
+On the other hand, the RPN solver produces the following 15 solutions:

 * ((75 − 6) − 50) + (8 × (10 + 100))
 * ((75 − 6) + (8 × (10 + 100))) − 50